10,000 jobs have already moved out of the financial services sector following the EU referendum vote.

-Another recent survey by the firm Oliver Wyman predicts a much higher level of potential banking job losses (35-40,000), but it similarly finds that uncertainty over the shape of Brexit is limiting banks’ current action.
+The 2017 report also finds that uncertainty over the shape of Brexit is limiting banks’ current action.
 It found that many banks are currently focused on the low-cost move of applying for licenses in other EU jurisdictions, rather than making firm decisions on moving jobs.

 So in any case, it’s too early to judge what banks’ response to Brexit will be in terms of jobs moving abroad.